SELOMELO280104/husarion_ws/README.md

 This workspace contains the current orchard simulation for the PX4 UAV and Husarion Panther UGV.
 Commands below assume ROS 2 Jazzy and a bash shell.

+Editor`s note!!!!: some information on the read me and everything you need to know file can be wrong.
+I did not have time to check and fix all of them.
+This repository is currently acting as a backup file so people can at least use the methodologies used in this project.

 ## 1. Start from a clean terminal

 Every command that starts a ROS node must be run in a terminal where the